Buying the best child car seat

 This infant car seat is for the youngest children.
 The harness moves with the child during a crash while protecting their neck and spinal cord.
 It's best to keep your child in a rear-facing seat until they are at least two years old, even if they are already in a convertible car seat, which is a seat that goes from rear facing to forward facing when your child is around two years old.

 2. Forward facing car seat

 When the child outgrows a rear-facing seat, they will move in to a forward-facing seat.
-This seat's harness limits the child's movement during a vehicle accident.
-They should be in a seat with a harness that can be worn as long as possible
+This seat's harness limits the child's movement during an accident.
+They should be in a seat with a harness that can be worn as long as possible.

 3. Booster seat

 Once the child's weight or height exceeds those for a forward-facing seat, they can move in to a booster seat.
 This seat uses the vehicle's seat belt.
 The booster lifts the child up a little higher so that the seat belt fits properly over the lap and shoulders.
 The booster seat will be the last phase of car seats you need to purchase for your child.

 Once you understand the federal car seat safety guidelines and the different types of car seats, which model are you going to pick?
 Expensive does not mean better.
 A convertible car seat goes from rear-facing to forward-facing – so you get one seat that can last a little longer.
 And an all in one might work even better as this type of seat usually goes from rear-facing to front-facing to booster.
 Buy one that fits within your family’s budget, you will use correctly every time and is appropriate for your child.

 Will insurance pay for a car seat after an accident?